Groestlcoin/electrum-personal-server/README.md

 # Electrum Personal Server

-Electrum Personal Server aims to make using Electrum bitcoin wallet more secure and more private.
-It makes it easy to connect your Electrum wallet to your own full node.
+Electrum Personal Server aims to make using Electrum groestlcoin wallet more secure and more private.
+It makes it easy to connect your Electrum-GRS wallet to your own full node.

-It is an implementation of the Electrum server protocol which fulfills the specific need of using the Electrum wallet backed by a full node, but without the heavyweight server backend, for a single user.
+It is an implementation of the Electrum server protocol which fulfills the specific need of using the Electrum-grs wallet backed by a full node, but without the heavyweight server backend, for a single user.
 It allows the user to benefit from all of Groestlcoin Core's resource-saving features like [pruning](https://github.com/bitcoin/bitcoin/blob/master/doc/release-notes/release-notes-0.12.0.md#wallet-pruning),